CornellDataScience/info1998/syllabus.md

 ### Course work

 #### Weekly assignments
-One assignment will be assigned at the end of lecture each week, due at the beginning of the next lecture.
+One assignment will be assigned at the end of lecture each week, due 11:59pm the next Wednesday.
 You may <strong>skip up to one assignment</strong> throughout the semester.

 <!-- ### Mid-Semester Group Project
 There will be one mid-semester project, focused on data cleaning, data manipulation, and data visualization. -->